TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:46:53 EDT 2023

 AArrgghh!
-Typefaces used to offer shareware fonts by Jonathan Smith of Rhode Island Soft Systems: New Land Contour, All-Hearts, Bunny-Lips, Confetti, El-RioLobo (1993, Mexican simulation face), Elbjorg-Script, Essential-Times, Firey, Glifik, Gyptienne (hieroglyphics), Hero-Outline, Hirosh (oriental simulation face), Ice-CreamSandwich, Ice-Snow, Made-InTheUSA, New-LandContour, New-LandInline, New-LandOutline, New-LandSport, Ol'54, Planetz, Porter-Lil'Kaps (gorgeous late night show display font), Religious, RockArt, Spider-WebBlock, The-Score, Wet-Paint.
+Typefaces used to offer shareware fonts by Jonathan Smith (Cleveland, OH) of Rhode Island Soft Systems: New Land Contour, All-Hearts, Bunny-Lips, Confetti, El-RioLobo (1993, Mexican simulation face), Elbjorg-Script, Essential-Times, Firey, Glifik, Gyptienne (hieroglyphics), Hero-Outline, Hirosh (oriental simulation face; an exact copy of Sukiyaki, made in 1968 by Gene Eidy for Lettergraphics International), Ice-CreamSandwich, Ice-Snow, Made-InTheUSA, New-LandContour, New-LandInline, New-LandOutline, New-LandSport, Ol'54, Planetz, Porter-Lil'Kaps (gorgeous late night show display font), Religious, RockArt, Spider-WebBlock, The-Score, Wet-Paint.

 Talented graphic designer from Providence, RI, who made these free fonts: Sarabelle (2012, irregular hand), Iron Sans (2011), Wicked Grit (2011, grungy), Anchor Jack (2011, art deco display face), Beagle Brigade (2010), Providence (2010, slab face), Amperzand (2010), Ackbar (2010, a great heavy sans display face), Alley Oop (2010, mechanical style), Wicked Scary Movie (2010, comic book style), Excelsior Sans (2009, ink trap exercise), Amity Jack (2009, black headline sans), Aldo The Apache (2009, black octagonal), Arm Wrestler (2009, slightly flared display sans; for 95% based on OliJo by Manfred Klein, 2002), Wicked Woman (2009, based on or a copy of Rutaban by Jason Pagura, 2001), Mighty Mighty Friars (2009, based on or a copy of Plumber's Gothic by Harold Lohner, 2007), Vive La Revoluzione (2009, based on or a copy of Headline One HPLHS by Andrew Leman, 2002).
 Dafont link.
 Font Squirrel link.
 Kernest link.
 [Google] [More] ⦿

-The AMS in Providence, RI, offers the Computer Modern and AMS fonts in type 1 and metafont formats.
+The AMS in Providence, RI, offered the Computer Modern and AMS fonts in type 1 and metafont formats.
 Free, and for mathematical symbols, the best anywhere.
-Contact: Tom Kacvinsky.
+The contact until 2004 was Tom Kacvinsky.
+Tom hasn't worked at the AMS since 2004.
+The AMS and CM fonts are copyrighted by the AMS now and are part of the TeX Live distribution.
 AMS Fonts.
 [Google] [More] ⦿

-Graduate of RISD.
-She created expermintal alphabets such as Poop Font (2010).
-More seriously, she created Grandma's Crooked Finger (2010, a neatly hand-printed face with tall ascenders) and Bodoni Dust (2011, an artsy-fartsy didone).
+Graduate of RISD, Central Saint Martins College of Art and Design, London, and Parsons School of Design, New York.
+She created experimental alphabets such as Poop Font (2010).
+More seriously, she created Grandma's Crooked Finger (2010, a neatly hand-printed typeface with tall ascenders) and Bodoni Dust (2011, an artsy-fartsy didone).
+Klingspor link.
 [Google] [More] ⦿

-Blambot Comics Fonts was founded in 1999 by graphic Designer and illustrator, Nate Piekos.
+Blambot Comics Fonts was founded in 1999 by graphic designer and illustrator, Nate Piekos, and is located in East Providence, RI.
 Blambot has a huge number of original free comics fonts and balloons by Nate Piekos (East Providence, RI, b.
 RI, 1975).
 Comic Lettering is an alternate URL, where you can also order logo designs, custom fonts, and custom lettering.
 Fontspace link.
 The fonts:

 A graduate from the Rhode Island School of Design in 2004, Brett Maurer now runs his own identity and design studio.
 He lives in Brooklyn, NY.
 Creator of Brutale (2007), a futuristic japo-techno type family.
 [Google] [More] ⦿